sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 *Release date - 30.01.2024*

 * New: Opportunities tab that shows opportunities to improve tracking and marketing performance.
+* Tweak: Added more debug messages for Meta CAPI events.
 * Tweak: Updated the order modal created by the Pixel Manager and added LTV values to it.
 * Tweak: Renamed the setting "order total logic" to "marketing value logic".
 * Tweak: Updated the translation file.